Offshore firms in London in London

 Greater Pacific Capital (GPC)

-- Advised two Caymanian bond funds (namely GAM Unconstrained Bond Fund and GAM Absolute Return Bond Master Fund) on the suspension of redemptions and then wind-down of the funds after investigations into the activities of the fund’s senior portfolio manager.
+- Acted as Cayman Islands legal counsel to the GAM Unconstrained Bond Fund and the GAM Absolute Return Bond Master Fund in connection with the suspension of net asset value and redemptions of the fund and the economic wind-down of the fund following an investigation into the practices of the fund’s senior portfolio manager.

 Other key lawyers: